 Mount Vinson Day to Day Itinerary

 Arrive Punta Arenas, Chile.
 From the airport in Punta Arenas, you’ll be escorted to your hotel.
 We’ll schedule a time to check your Antarctic clothing and ensure that nothing has been inadvertently forgotten.
-We’ll discuss Leave No Trace Principles and how best to preserve the pristine Antarctic Wilderness.
-Please arrive early in the day if possible, as we try to complete gear check on this day
+We’ll discuss Leave No Trace principles and how best to preserve the pristine Antarctic Wilderness.
+Please arrive early in the day if possible as we try to complete gear check on this day in early afternoon.

 Depart Punta Arenas, Chile.
 Fly to Antarctica.
-Fly 4.25 hrs to Antarctica by private transport jet.
-Transfer to ski aircraft and continue to Vinson Base Camp at 6,900 ft (2100m) on the Branscomb Glacier.
+Fly 4.25 hours to Antarctica by private transport jet.
+Transfer to ski aircraft and continue to Vinson Base Camp at 6,900 ft.
+(2,100 m) on the Branscomb Glacier.

 You’ll be notified of our departure time as soon as we have a clear weather forecast, and given around two hours before we pick you up at the hotel.
 Make sure your bill has been settled and that your “city” clothing has been left at the hotel.
 After completing customs and immigration formalities at the airport, we’ll proceed to the aircraft for a photo session before climbing on board.
 We’ll fly to Union Glacier Camp.
 If the weather permits, we’ll transfer our equipment from the Ilyushin 76 aircraft to the Twin Otter and fly an hour to Vinson Base Camp.
 The pilot will be in constant contact with the base for weather updates.
 There have been occasions when deteriorating conditions after departure from Union Glacier have forced us to turn around and await better flying conditions.
 Once we land at Vinson Base Camp, we’ll review the climbing route and rearrange the loads for the journey.

-Acclimatization and Preparations This is a day to relax and recover after several days of travel.
-In the quiet surroundings of Vinson Base Camp we can appreciate the beauty of Antarctica while preparing for our climb.
+Vinson Base Camp: Acclimatization and Preparations.
+This is a day to relax and recover after several days of travel.
+In the quiet surroundings of Vinson Base Camp, we can appreciate the beauty of Antarctica while preparing for our climb.
 We will load our sleds for the days ahead and, if time allows, we will take a short hike to gain familiarity with the Antarctic environment and to refine our clothing and equipment choices for the climb.

 The facilities at High Camp are more basic than at camps below.
 We cook and eat simple, dehydrated meals in our tents, or outside if the weather is calm.
 Our next day is normally spent resting and acclimatizing at High Camp to give everyone the best chance of summiting.